Vedhala Ulagam

-Vedhala Ulagam is a 1948 Indian Tamil-language fantasy film directed and produced by A. V. Meiyappan, and written by P. Neelakantan.
-Adapted from the play of the same name by Pammal Sambandha Mudaliar, the film stars T. R. Mahalingam, K. Sarangapani, Mangalam, K. R. Chellam and C. T. Rajakantham.
+Vedhala Ulagam is a 1948 Indian Tamil-language fantasy comedy film directed and produced by A. V. Meiyappan, and written by P. Neelakantan.
+Adapted from a Pammal Sambandha Mudaliar play of the same name, the film stars T. R. Mahalingam, K. Sarangapani, Mangalam, K. R. Chellam and C. T. Rajakantham.
 It was released on 11 August 1948 and became a commercial success.

 Plot

 Rajasimhan has spent time with his companion, Dhathan.
 One day he goes into the queen's puja room and looks at the book of Demon World.
-In it, the demon king gives three orders and that if one fulfilled these orders, he would give them his kingdom and his young daughter Rajeevi.
+In it, the demon king gives three orders and if one fulfilled these orders, he would give them his kingdom and his young daughter Rajeevi.
 Rajasimhan is fascinated by the image of Rajeevi in the book.
-Rajasimhan learns from his mother that his father went to the demon world 18 years ago and was cursed when he tried to rescue all of the men who did not fulfill the king's orders.
+Rajasimhan learns from his mother that his father went to the demon world 18 years ago and was cursed when he tried to rescue all of the men who had failed to fulfill the king's orders.
 With his mother's permission, Rajasimhan goes with Dhathan to the demon world to rescue his father.
 With Rajeevi's help, she and Rajasimhan meet.
 The demon queen, Komati Devi sends Rajeevi into the torture chamber to save Rajasimhan.
 Rajasimhan and Dhathan are given one order after another.